kenlasko/k8s/ucdialplans/README.md

 # Introduction
-UCDialplans is my website that allows users to automatically create Teams dialplans for any country in the world
+UCDialplans is my website that allows users to automatically create Teams dialplans for any country in the world.
+The image is built using Mono and is hosted locally on the internal image registry.

+It is accessible to the world via Cloudflare Tunnel.

 # Prerequisites
 ## Database